 One of the most important decisions facing CMES students is how to best tailor a plan of study that will help advance their individual career goals.
 Since CMES is located in the Faculty of Arts and Sciences, all of the required courses emphasize the development of skills associated with traditional academic scholarship.
 This works very well for those who plan to apply for a PhD following completion of the program.
 For those who have professional ambitions, in media, law, business, human rights, or other fields, it is important to find elective courses that develop skills relevant to those careers.
 Such students benefit from close scrutiny of approved course offerings at other Harvard professional schools, as well as those at approved neighboring institutions.
 Harvard University hosts a vast array of professional associations, centers, programs, and institutes—it behooves professionally-minded students to seek out these organizations early to establish connections and create networks.

 Students get the most out of the CMES master's program by focusing early on a career goal, mapping out a plan of pertinent courses, and networking proactively with relevant faculty and organizations.
-The director of the master's program provides individual guidance and advice to students about how best to achieve their goals at Harvard.
+The associate director of the master's program provides individual guidance and advice to students about how best to achieve their goals at Harvard.